xubingyue/avocadodb/Documentation/DocuBlocks/Rest/User Management/README.md

 will be used.
 If you pass the special value *ARANGODB_DEFAULT_ROOT_PASSWORD*, then the password will be set the value stored in the environment variable `ARANGODB_DEFAULT_ROOT_PASSWORD`.
-This can be used to pass an instance variable into ArangoDB.
+This can be used to pass an instance variable into AvocadoDB.
 For example, the instance identifier from Amazon.

 @RESTBODYPARAM{active,boolean,optional,boolean}
 An optional flag that specifies whether the user is active.
 If not